acidanthera/Shiki/Manual/FAQ.en.md

 IOVARendererID    → `<08 00 04 01>`
 IOVARendererSubID → `<03 00 00 00>`
 VP3 ones want a different IOVARendererID → `<04 00 04 01>`.
 Thanks to igork for noticing it.
 You may use [NvidiaGraphicsFixup](https://sourceforge.net/p/nvidiagraphicsfixup) Lilu plugin starting with 1.2.0 to do this automatically.
+Intel Skylake and newer processors require an AppleGVA patch to be compatible with NVIDIA GPUs, you may use `shikigva=4` boot argument for that.

 - _I cannot get VDA decoder work with my AMD GPU, what could I try?_
 Prioritising Intel and using connector-full platform-id (e.g. `<03 00 66 01>` for HD 4000, `<03 00 22 0D>` for HD 4600) seems to help with certain AMD GPUs (e.g. HD 7750).